头像

 • Biography

-I obtained the Ph.D. in Economics from University of Nottingham (2018), M.A. in Labor Economics from Zhejiang University (2013), and B.S. in Statistics from Zhejiang University of Finance & Economics (2011).
+Before joining Zhejiang University of Technology, I was a Postdoctoral Researcher in the School of Economics at Zhejiang University (2018–2024).
+I received my Ph.D. in Economics from the University of Nottingham (2018), my M.A. in Labor Economics from Zhejiang University (2013), and my B.S. in Statistics from Zhejiang University of Finance & Economics (2011).

 • Courses